PrestaShop/prestashop-specs/back-office/wishlist.md

 Which products can be added to favorites?
 All products can be added as favourites:
-- products in and out of stock
+- Products in and out of stock
+- Standard products
+- Products with combinations
 - product packs
 - virtual products
 - customisable products (text or file)